Pablo Rodriguez (author): C-Pattern Theory and Exmosol

-C-Pattern Theory deals in its core with subjective experience, consciousness and the mind-body problem.
-At issue is the question of how to get from mere brain activity even in principle to something so different as subjective experience and consciousness.
-The theory's approach and broad implications significantly challenge classical materialism.
-At the same time, this opens up new possibilities.
+The theory's approach significantly challenges classical materialism.
+At the same time, this opens up new possibilities, including being in principle able to transcend our current reality towards a more "accurate representation".
 Accordingly, Exmosol is concerned with exploring the practical application of C-Pattern Theory.
 The focus lies on self-improvement, neuroenhancement, the clinical sector, and next-generation neuroscience-derived technologies.